cvanstey/ACBT-Brochures/README.md

 You can explore:

 - data/ – Structured CSV output of parsed brochure data
-- images/ – Extracted and enhanced images from brochures
 - maps/ – Interactive map visualizations

 See the docs/ folder or GitHub Pages site for project demos and visualizations.